 Armand Ensanian has been riding and repairing motorcycles since he was a teenager back in the '60s.
 His first bike was a Honda CB160 that took him on a nearly two thousand mile journey up and down the East Coast.
 He earned certification as a trained Kawasaki service technician during the exciting days of the lightning fast H1 and H2 two-stroke triples, and the industry changing Z-1 superbike.

 Since then, Armand has owned and restored scores of motorcycles and has written numerous articles on motorcycles and their adventures.
 He was a well read writer and editor for several major magazines, a columnist for Popular Mechanics, and appeared on a regular television series as a photo-journalist.

 Armand's current interests focus on educating his fellow enthusiasts on the rich history of the great marques that make up motorcycling's past and present.
 His own collection of modern and vintage motorcycles is ridden frequently.
 He certainly believes in the concept of "Ride 'em, don't hide 'em."
 Neighbors will often see him roaring down the road on his Norton Commando or hand-shifting through the gears on his 1941 Indian Sport Scout.

-This compilation of history, culture, and machines is dedicated to the motorcyclists who have tragically lost their battle with cancer and other types of invasive disease.
-Armand's late wife Jojo, shown on a 1947 Indian she helped restore, brought a certain beauty and peace to our world; the same type of serenity we feel on an open road at Sunday morning's first light.
+This compilation of history, culture, and machines is dedicated to the motorcyclists who have tragically lost their battle with cancer.
+My late wife Jo, shown on a 1947 Indian she helped me restore, brought a certain beauty and peace to our world; the same type of serenity we feel on an open road at Sunday morning's first light.
 Riding was a passion we passed on together to our kids and there is no greater feeling than cruising with the ones you love.
-Jojo, and many other close friends share a similar unfortunate experience, and I commend each and every one of them on their fight against this horrible disease.

 To ride is to feel young, free and